 Halloween is a unique night of the year where children get to enjoy dressing up in crazy costumes and exploring the neighborhood in search of tasty treats.
 One of the most fun parts of Halloween is finding the right costume to wear, or getting creative with a DIY costume.
-For children on the autism spectrum, Halloween costumes can be a sensory nightmare due to awkwardly fitting pieces, itchy materials, and uncomfortable masks.
+For children with behavioral issues, Halloween costumes can be a sensory nightmare due to awkwardly fitting pieces, itchy materials, and uncomfortable masks.
 To help your child avoid a potential meltdown due to sensory overload, here are some sensory-friendly costume ideas.

 Image credit: https://www.5minutesformom.com/110074/black-bat-costume/